-This course covers advanced soft all techniques.
+This course covers advanced softball techniques.
 Emphasis is placed on refining skills and developing more advanced strategies and techniques.
 This course builds upon previous instruction and provides additional opportunities to develop skills.
-Upon completion, students should be able to play soft all at a competitive level.
+Upon completion, students should be able to play softball at a competitive level.
 Code C.